Culler Hall (Miami University): Career

-Culler died on May 18, 1937 from cumulative radium burns sustained during his extensive research of radium conducted both before and after his retirement from Miami University.
+Culler died on May 18, 1937, from cumulative radium burns sustained during his extensive research of radium conducted both before and after his retirement from Miami University.
 The cause of his death led many to consider him as a “martyr to his science.”

-Notable Features of Culler Hall
+Notable features

-Culler Hall's Foucault Pendulum
+Foucault pendulum

 Culler Hall showcases a Foucault pendulum similar to those in the United Nations’ building and the Smithsonian Institution.
 The solid iron ball (with an electroplated gold surface) is known as the bob of the pendulum.
 Hanging at the end of the rigid, 43 foot aircraft control cable, the ball is ten inches in diameter and weighs a shocking 160 pounds.
 The sunburst pattern depicted on the floor helps one notice the minute counter-clockwise rotation of the pendulum as the earth rotates daily.

 A new pendulum was installed in 2015 in Kreger Hall, where Miami's physics department is housed.

-Culler Hall's Rooftop Astronomical Observatory
+Rooftop astronomical observatory

 On February 13, 1998, the Miami University Remote Astronomy Laboratory (MURAL) found a home on the newly renovated rooftop of Culler Hall.
 The laboratory includes an observatory dome.
 A $15,000 US gift from two Miami Alums Carol and Hall Crannell combined with a $14,000 US grant from the 1996 Learning Technologies Enrichment Program funded the construction of this observatory.
 Professors from the physics department (Stephan Alexander, Paul DeVries, and Douglas Marcum) set up the observatory with assistance from Miami students from Astronomy Club.

-Future of Culler Hall
+Future

 With the creation of the Armstrong Student Center, Culler Hall was renovated and included into this new project.
-As part of Phase 2 of the student center’s construction, the physics department moved into the renovated Kreger Hall.
+As part of Phase 2 of the student center's construction, the physics department moved into the renovated Kreger Hall.
 Renovation of Culler Hall was the last step in the process of fusing the current Rowan Hall, Gaskill Hall, and Culler Hall into the Armstrong Student Center after it was decided that the Shriver Center, the student center built 50 years ago when the student population of Miami University was about one third of its current size, had become too small to fulfill all of the universities' needs for a student center functionality.